 The firm’s founder—Jason E. Wright—joined the U.S. Marine Corps while in high school and went on to serve for eight years across the globe as an infantryman, Scout Sniper, and sniper instructor (training over 300 Marines to be snipers), earning multiple awards, then worked two years as an “independent contractor” supporting U.S. Government activities in high-threat locations.

-Snipers are one of the most cost-effective tools in the military arsenal.
-Carrying only what is needed on their backs and relying principally on stealth, sniper teams operate independently out in front of friendly lines—at the “tip of the spear”—to provide intelligence on enemy activities and deliver lethal effects on precise targets from up to 1,000 yards or more away, in a way that minimizes collateral damage.
+Snipers are one of the most cost-effective tools in the entire military arsenal.
+Carrying only what is needed on their backs and relying principally on stealth, sniper teams operate out in front of friendly lines—at the “tip of the spear”—to gather intelligence and deliver lethal effects on precise targets from up to 1,000 yards or more away, in a way that minimizes collateral damage.